Deaf/Hard of Hearing Resources

 Kansas Deaf-Blind Resources

-Educational Interpreter Performance Assessment (EIPA) Test
+Educational Interpreter Performance Assessment (EIPA)

 Patterns in EIPA Test Scores and Implications for Interpreter Education (External PDF)